SAND-Lab/MEA-NAP/docs/setting-up-matlab.rst

    2. Open System Settings on your macOS device
    3. Navigate to 'Security & Privacy'
    4. Scroll down and click 'Allow Anyway' to enable the XCode command line tools to run on your device
+   5. Repeat steps 1-4 whenever you restart your macOS device and encounter the pop-up window again